mozue/redmine_wiki_external_filter/README.markdown

    Redmine site.
 4. After installation it's **strongly recommended** to go to plugin settings and configure caching: Administration -> Plugins -> Wiki External Filter Plugin: Configure and follow instructions.
-5. Copy `config/wiki_external_filter.yml` to `config/wiki_external_filter.yml` in your redmine root.
-Check all the binary paths inside the file.

 Specific filters installation instructions are below.